aronbencsiknu/KV6002_RL-BEMS/README.md

 This starts the server and runs main.py.
 In this case main.py is called without specifying a flag.
 Without a specified flag, main.py loads a pre-trained model and runs the simulation.
 Furthermore, it communicates with the Node.js server through JSON files in directory /public/json.
 In this case the simulation is slowed down.

 ## Further explanation

+Deep Q-learning is a type of a Reinforcement Learning (RL) algorithm, which is commonly employed to automate and optimize intricate decision-making processes.
+RL based HVAC control has been effectively applied in residential and commercial buildings, resulting in up to a 20% decrease in electricity consumption.
+However, the potential of RL for greenhouse energy management has yet to be fully explored in the scientific literature, despite the opportunity for even more substantial savings.
+RL algorithms are typically pre-trained in simulated environments, utilizing a numerical reward signal to guide their learning.
+Subsequently, the pre-trained model can be transferred to real-world scenarios, allowing for quick adaptation to unique environmental features.
+Notably, RL has the capacity to take into account weather forecasts, representing a critical factor in the significant potential for energy savings.